Zheng Zhegu: Analysis

 and gimmicky, but not exploitative [with a] refined difference from those who just want to mess around."
 Such comedic stylings continued into his early films, which featured a variety of gags.
-In Havoc in a Bizarre Theatre, Zheng's chef character is a fan of cinematic comedy who distractedly serves live animals to patrons then, when fired, replaces a sugar thief's prize with gravel.
-At the same time, criticism of Zheng's performances focused primarily on his early comic roles, with the contemporary critic Tang Bihua noting a tendency towards pretentiousness.
+For example, Zheng's chef character in Havoc in a Bizarre Theatre is a fan of cinematic comedy who distractedly serves live animals to patrons then, when fired, replaces a sugar thief's prize with gravel.
+At the same time, criticism of Zheng's performances focused primarily on his early comic roles, the contemporary critic Tang Bihua noting a tendency towards pretentiousness.

-Labourer's Love is the earliest surviving work of Chinese cinema, and consequently it has become the primary source on early Chinese comedy; it is also the only work in Zheng's oeuvre known to have survived.
-Reviewing it, the film scholar Jia Binwu notes that Zheng provided a much more naturalistic approach than his co-star Zheng Zhengqiu.
-While the performance is characterized as "rough", it also shows careful consideration of the appropriate expressions when showing affection, proposing marriage, and challenging wrongdoers.
-The sinologist Christopher Rea notes that the film seems to deliberately draw from Harold Lloyd's "Glasses" character, who was popular in contemporary China; Zheng's character puts on comically strong spectacles and converses with his beloved through a connection device similar to that featured in Never Weaken (1921).
-The character also made allusions to Buster Keaton, with the film historian Dong Xinyu likening his pushing of a street thug into hot water to a gag in The Haunted House (1921).
+Labourer's Love is the earliest work of Chinese cinema to survive in its entirety, and consequently it has become the primary source on early Chinese comedy; it is also the only work in Zheng's oeuvre known to have survived.
+Reviewing it, the film scholar Jia Binwu notes that Zheng had a much more naturalistic approach than his co-star Zheng Zhengqiu.
+Jia characterizes the performance as "rough", but also finds it displays careful consideration of the appropriate expressions when showing affection, proposing marriage, and challenging wrongdoers.
+The sinologist Christopher Rea notes that the film seems to deliberately draw from Harold Lloyd's "Glasses" character, who was popular in contemporary China.
+Zheng's character puts on comically strong spectacles and converses with his beloved through a connection device similar to that featured in Never Weaken (1921).
+The character also made allusions to Buster Keaton; the film historian Dong Xinyu likened his pushing of a street thug into hot water to a gag in The Haunted House (1921).